Our Handy Guide to Caring for Ex-Battery Hens

 Health, Vaccinations and Worming

 When factory farmed hens are chicks they are loaded with vaccinations.
 This means that you will not have to worry about vaccinating them.
-They will also have been wormed, but bear in mind the worming is only meant to last until they are slaughtered, so it is important to worm your hens within the first month to prevent illness and then every 3 months after that.
+It is important to worm your hens upon adoption unless this has already been done by the rescue, and then every three months after that.

-When you first get your ex-factory farmed hens it is important to look out for any signs of ill health.
-If you have a particularly quiet/nervous hen take some time to check she is eating and drinking and that she is not being bullied.
+When you first adopt your ex-factory farmed hens it is important to look out for any signs of ill health.
+If you have a particularly quiet or nervous hen take some time to check she is eating and drinking and that she is not being bullied.

-If she needs a boost you may want to mix 2 tbsp of sugar in with 100ml of boiling water.
+If she needs a boost you may want to mix two tablespoons of sugar in with 100 ml of boiling water.
 Let the water cool and administer it by syringe.
 Let her swallow each drop before giving her more.
 This should give her some energy to eat and will help with shock.

 Hens from intensive farms are often suffering vitamin deficiencies when they come out.
 The most common deficiencies are calcium and vitamin D. Sunlight and good food are a great start to build up their health.
-Giving the girls a vitamin supplement can give them a good boost.
+Giving the girls a vitamin such as Vetafarm multivet supplement can give them a good boost.

-Feeding the girls back some of their eggs is a great way to give them a boost.
-By giving them some eggs either raw or hard boiled it is like giving them back the vitamins they loose through laying so often.
+Feeding the girls back their eggs is a great way to give them a boost.
+By giving them their eggs either cracked on the ground (shell and all) or hard boiled it is like giving them back the vitamins they loose through laying so often.
+Just don’t crack them into their nest as that may encourage them to peck their own eggs before you have collected them, making a mess and attracting flies.

 The Chicken Coop